Edward Barrett (Medal of Honor)

-Edward Barrett (born 1855) was a second class fireman serving in the United States Navy who received the Medal of Honor for bravery.
+Edward Barrett (born 1855) was an American second class fireman serving in the United States Navy who received the Medal of Honor for bravery.

 Biography

 Barrett was born in 1855 in Philadelphia, Pennsylvania and after joining the navy was stationed aboard the USS Alaska (1868) as a second class fireman.
 On September 14, 1881, the USS Alaska was in Callao Bay, Peru when a chamber in the ship's boiler ruptured.
 Flames began erupting from beneath the boilers and Barrett began working to extinguish the fires.
 Eventually the fires where extinguished and the boiler was repaired.
 For his actions during the fire he received the Medal October 18, 1884.

 Medal of Honor citation

 Rank and organization: Second Class Fireman, U.S. Navy.
 Born: 1855, Philadelphia, Pa.
 Accredited to: Pennsylvania.
 G.O.
 No.: 326, 18 October 1884.